A Mustang is a Mustang, isn’t it? Is it? It’s a bit of a toss-up, we know.

-The 2015 Ford Mustang GT weighs 1000 lbs more than the 1967, but has a world class engine.
-It contains a 302 cubic inches, 5 Liter V8 engine that carries 435 horsepower.
+The 2015 Ford Mustang GT weighs 1000 lbs (about 454kg) more than the 1967 but has a world-class engine.
+It contains a 302 cubic inches, 5 Litre V8 engine that carries 435 horsepower.
 It switches 0 to 60 mph in just 4.5 seconds.
 The nice engine roar is still present, but not quite the same as the old Mustang’s.
 It has independent rear suspension, athletic handling and all the latest gadgets.

 This 2015 Mustang has an ultra-modern design that is just so pleasing to the eyes.